dymmond/lilya/docs/en/docs/threadpool.md

 ## Adjusting the Pool Size

-You can increase (or decrease) the number of concurrent threads by tweaking the pool’s token count at startup:
+You can increase (or decrease) the number of concurrent threads by tweaking the pool's token count at startup:

 ```python
 import anyio.to_thread